6 Ways To Make Allspice Essential Oil

 This method is an old one, and it was used in the production of pomade extracts and perfumes during the ancient days of perfumery.
 Petals of flowers such as jasmine or roses are layered onto a base of wax, cold fat or heated oils.
 The process is then repeated every day until the base is suffused with the flower's essential oil.
 The pastes and waxes that result can contain up to 1 percent of the flower's essential oil.

 Then the essential oil is removed from the paste or wax with a volatile fluid, most typically ethyl alcohol.
 During the last step of the process, the ethyl alcohol is reduced to steam via evaporation at low temperatures and reduced pressure, leaving behind a pure essential oil as a thick fluid.
-This ancient process has a big advantage in that even the most incredible delicate elements of a flower's oils are kept intact.
-The two big downsides though are that it is not terribly efficient and can be quite expensive.
+This ancient process has a significant advantage in that even the most incredible delicate elements of a flower's oils are kept intact.
+The two significant downsides though are that it is not terribly efficient and can be quite expensive.
 That said, flower oils produced with this method are devoid of terpene-hydrocarbons, a sure sign that the resulting oils are pure and unaffected by the distillation process.

 Water and Steam